cloudpilot-emu/cloudpilot-emu.github.io/embedded/README.md

-This is the documentation for the embedded version of CloudpilotEmu which allows you to embed emulated PalmOS devices into your own webpages.
+This is the documentation for the embedded version of CloudpilotEmu which allows you to embed emulated PalmOS devices into your own web pages.

 # Installation